wichtounet/wichtounet.github.io/posts/2017/09/cpp11-performance-tip-when-to-use-std-pow.rst

 As seen before, with third power, the overhead is actually huge.
-Although this is slightly faster than when using single precision, it is still 2 orders of magnitude slower than direct multiplication :code:`x * x * x`.
+Although this is slightly faster than when using single precision, it is still 2 orders of magnitude slower than direct multiplication `x * x * x`.
 Let's see what happens with -ffast-math:

 .. raw:: html